korningf/git-pass/README.md

 adapted for corporate and institutional environments that only allow a

-minimal Windows POSIX shell on GitBash (SysGit, MSys, MSys2, or MinGW).
+minimal Windows POSIX shell on GitBash (or SysGit, MSys, MSys2, MinGW...).